Maine-eDNA/12sRef/README.md

-# 12sRef
+# 12s Reference Library for Maine-eDNA

-12s Reference Library
+We're working on putting together a reference library for the 12s RNA region for metabarcoding.